OWASP/www-project-maryam/index.md

 project: true
 level: 4
 type: tool
-pitch: OWASP Maryam is an Open-Source intelligence(OSINT) and Web-Based Footprinting optional/modular framework based on Recon-ng core and written in Python.
-OWASP Maryam is a modular/optional open-source framework based on OSINT and data gathering.
-Maryam is written in Python programming language and It’s designed to provide a powerful environment to harvest data from open sources and search engines and collect data quickly and thoroughly.
+pitch: OWASP Maryam is an Open-Source Intelligence (OSINT), data gathering, and Web-Based Footprinting modular framework based on Recon-ng core and written in Python.
+It is designed to provide a powerful environment to harvest data from open sources, search engines, and to collect that data quickly and thoroughly.
 If you have skill in Metasploit or Recon-ng, you can easily use it without prerequisites and if not, it’s easy to use.
 ---

 [![OWASP Flagship](https://img.shields.io/badge/OWASP-Flagship%20Project-48A646.svg)](https://owasp.org/projects/#div-flagships)